Tōkaidō (road): The Tōkaidō in art and literature

 Due to the harsh and punitive Tenpō-era reforms which attempted to impose a strictly defined morality, prints of celebrity actors, courtesans, and entertainers were outlawed during this time.
 Crafted to outwit the artistic restrictions imposed by the reforms, the woodcuts in the Parallel Series became popular visual puzzles that were frequently reproduced.
 Because of the ingenious approach to the Tōkaidō theme, the Tōkaidō gojūsan tsui has been praised as one of the most innovative and important works from the late Edo period.
 Its three designers followed their individual interests and strengths, and yet shared a common composition—dominant figures against distant landscapes.
 They used a variety of motifs, including stories from kabuki theater, poetry, famous tales, legends, landmarks, and local specialties.

 In the early 1980s, inspired by Hiroshige, American artist Bill Zacha travelled the Tokaido stations.
 He created a series of 55 serigraphs, each depicting one stop along the Tokaido way, and printed 100 copies of each design.
 These were collected in the 1985 book Tokaido Journey, along with Zacha's recollections (in both English and Japanese) of travelling the road and the people he encountered.

 The British painter Nigel Caple travelled along the Tōkaidō Road between 1998 and 2000, making drawings of the 53 stations along the Tōkaidō.
 His inspiration was the Hoeido Edition of woodblock prints entitled The Fifty-three Stations of the Tōkaidō by Utagawa Hiroshige.

-The video game Tōkaidō Gojūsan-tsugi, released by Sunsoft for the Famicom in July 1986 and later ported to other Nintendo platforms, features a firework maker protagonist who must travel the Tōkaidō to visit his fiancée, while thwarting attacks from a rival businessman.
+The video game Firework Thrower Kantaro's 53 Stations of the Tokaido, released by Sunsoft for the Famicom in July 1986 and later ported to other Nintendo platforms, features a firework maker protagonist who must travel the Tōkaidō to visit his fiancée, while thwarting attacks from a rival businessman.

 In 2012, a board game called Tokaido, designed by Antoine Bauza, was published by Funforge.
 In the game, players compete against one another to travel the Tōkaidō from Kyoto to Edo.
 Funforge developed a digital edition of the game, published in 2017.